mekas/mb1313600022/README.md

 I want to make a to do list app that will help us manage our task.

 Comment:
-Please be aware about 50% of submitted last course apps on Playstore was due to cloning.
+Please be aware about 50% of submitted last course apps on Playstore was rejected due to cloning.
 Google Began implementing this policy in recent years.
 Anyway, if your proposal be rejected by Google later I just need to give your final project low score.

 ### 1313618038 (Fajar Nurrahman)
 I want to make an app about PC game reviews for users who want to find the best games and join the community